isomerpages/pa-cdcne/index.md

 sections:
   - hero:
       background: /images/hero-banner.png
-      title: Building a Caring & Cohesive Community
+      title: Bridging Communities in the North East
-      subtitle: North East CDC administers financial and employment assistance to residents in need, and plan outreach programmes to promote bonding and social cohesion.
+      subtitle: Building a caring and cohesive community
       dropdown:
         title: What are you looking for?
         options: